canonical/jaas-documentation/how-to/deploy_jimm_k8s.rst

 ``kubectl apply -n jimm -f stg-issuer.yaml``

-which will create a certificate issuer in jimm’s namespace.
+which will create a certificate issuer in JIMM’s namespace.
-The create **stg-certs.yaml** file with the following content:
+The create ``stg-certs.yaml`` file with the following content:

 .. code:: yaml